 Those who are saved have in the figurative sense already completed the Feasts of the Lord, even though the chances are quite high that most of Christendom are not aware of what that means.
 There was only one church on the Day of Pentecost, and there will only be one church on the night of the Rapture.

 I sincerely pray and hope the things you have read in this book will be of help to you in your understanding of end times Bible prophecy.
 Please take the time and do the research.
 If there is anything in this world that I am sure of, it is this; there is not much time left to get your house in order.
 Those that are telling us we only have 10 to 12 years to solve the global warming problem are not wrong about global warming, but they are wrong about the years.
-Even if the interpretation of the little season were wrong, there is no way our Lord’s return will not occur on or before the Feast of Trumpets 2021.
+Even if the interpretations you read in this book were wrong, there is no way our Lord’s return will not occur very soon!